awslabs/gluonts/docs/rfc/zebras_timeframe.md

 ## Proposal

 We introduce two new data structures called ``TimeFrame`` and ``SplitFrame`` to replace our current dictionary based approach.
+In addition there are batched variants called ``BatchTimeFrame`` and ``BatchSplitFrame``.

 A ``TimeFrame`` consists of a time index and a set of time series, which all have the same length.
 A ``SplitFrame`` consists of two ``TimeFrame`` instances,